proxmox/proxmox-backup/docs/tape-backup.rst

 ..
 Note:: We use a custom user space tape driver written in Rust_.
 This driver directly communicates with the tape drive using the SCSI generic interface.
-This may have bad side effects to the old Linux kernel tape driver, so you should not use that driver while using Proxmox tape backup.
+This may have negative side effects when used with the old Linux kernel tape driver, so you should not use that driver with Proxmox tape backup.